TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 # Duplicate offenses in the same file were truncated.
 ```

-Let's break this down.
+<span id="output-rubocop">Let's break this down.
-The output starts with telling how many files are to be inspected:
+The output starts with telling how many files are to be inspected:</span>

 ```bash
 Inspecting 2 files